 Has the user registered with an institutional email, and/or has the user provided the link to a contact page on the website of their institution containing the user’s contacts?

-Using an institutional email, verified during the registration process, and reported on the contacts page is usually enough to provide the minimum level of assurance to access the LTOS platform.
+Using an institutional email, verified during the registration process, and reported on the contacts page will be usually enough to provide the minimum level of assurance to access the LTOS platform.
 If a phone number is available on the institution site of the user the user support team will use it for a phone confirmation of the data.

 If the user suggests a referee in a research institution, this reference must be checked by phone.